Remember to get milk while you're at the store, and more

 - Select the list that you’d like to share with other people.

-- Tap on the Edit option at the upper-right corner.
+- Tap on the Edit option in the upper-right corner.

 - Tap on the option that says Sharing.